 17. Municipal Ordinance/Transfer Tax/Governmental Compliance

 The caption of this paragraph is almost longer than the paragraph.
 It simply requires the parties to comply with any terms imposed by the municipality in which the property is located.
-For example, some municipalities have pre-closing inspection requirements and/or transfer stamps and this is the paragraph that requires all of the parties to comply with those municipal ordinances.
+For example, some municipalities have pre-closing inspection requirements and/or transfer stamps.
+This is the paragraph that requires all of the parties to comply with those municipal ordinances.

 19. Plat of Survey